 The GHSA study, Mission Not Accomplished: Teen Safe Driving, the Next Chapter, was made possible through a grant from the Ford Motor Company Fund.
 It examines crash data from the NHTSA from 2005 to 2014, comparing statistics between older and younger teens as well as differences by gender.

 The results showed that teens ages 15-17 are staying safer on the roads than older teens ages 18 to 20.
-Also teenagers have 1.6 times more chance of getting into a deadly accident as adults.
+Also, teenagers have a 1.6 times more chance of getting into a deadly accident than adults.

-Some states, including California, have already starting implementing new policies based on this study – such as expansion the GDL and other programming to older teenagers.
+Some states, including California, have already started implementing new policies based on this study – such as the expansion of the GDL and another programming for older teenagers.